 To sum up, the answer to the question, “How do stem cells cost?” is largely driven by clinic firms aiming to profit.
 Overall, clinics will charge what they think patients will pay them, which will always be a moving target.
 I urge patients to be cautious both medically, talking to their doctors, and financially.

-- This post focuses on offerings of stem cells and other regenerative services such as PRP and exosomes.
+- This post focuses on offerings of stem cells and other regenerative services.
 It is not focused on the costs associated with proven bone marrow or hematopoietic stem cell transplants for blood cancers.
 These costs can also be high, but are generally covered by insurance and scientifically proven in most cases.
 In that same sphere, bone marrow or hematopoietic stem cell transplants for autoimmune disorders such as multiple sclerosis (MS), scleroderma, and others are often not covered by insurance as they are still considered experimental.
 However, that might be changing as more data accumulates that immune ablation followed by hematopoietic stem cell transplants is quite effective for some patients.
 More data needs to be published in this area.
 I’ve had past concerns about patients being charged for these still investigational hematopoietic stem cell transplants for autoimmune disorders including at Northwestern.
 You can read about that here.

 - It’s very important to factor in the number of injections that patients are receiving.
 If the cost per injection is, for example, $5,000 then the total cost goes up to $20K if the patient gets 4 injections on average from the clinic.
 Many clinics offer discounts on subsequent stem cell injections after the first one.
-The same seems to be true for PRP and exosomes.

 - Clinics may also increasingly have to pay more for malpractice insurance as the number of patient lawsuits goes up.
 They are likely to pass these costs, or at least try to, on to patients.